IEscher/DAI-2022-HTTP-Infra/README.md

 The goal of this section is to allow Traefik to dynamically detect several instances of the (dynamic/static) Web servers.
 You may have already done this in the previous step 3.

 Modify your `docker-compose.yml` file such that several instances of each Web server are started.
 Check that the reverse proxy distributes the connections between the different instances.

-### Acceptance criteria

-* The modified `docker-compose.yml` file is in your GitHub repo.
-* You can use docker compose to start the infrastructure with several instances of each Web server.
-* You can do a demo to show that Traefik performs load balancing among the instances.
-* If you add or remove instances, you can show that the load balancer is dynamically updated to use the available instances.
-* You have **documented** your configuration in your report.

 ### In brief